ga-curriculum/unsupervised-learning-metrics/README.md

 ## About

-This session covers unsupervised learning, focusing on clustering techniques, dimensionality reduction, and evaluation metrics.
-It explores applications in customer segmentation, anomaly detection, and recommendation systems.
-Students will implement clustering methods, analyze dimensionality reduction techniques, and build a simple recommendation system using unsupervised learning.
+This session covers unsupervised learning, with a focus on clustering techniques, dimensionality reduction, and evaluation metrics.
+Students will explore real-world applications such as customer segmentation, anomaly detection, and recommendation systems.
+Through hands-on exercises, they will implement core unsupervised techniques, evaluate model quality using appropriate metrics, and apply these methods to practical business scenarios.

 ## Content